 - Board management of regulatory, legal, and reputational risks

-Governance factors determine how an organization governs itself, manages operations, and controls financial practices.
+Corporate governance factors determine how an organization governs itself, manages operations, and controls financial practices.
 It also includes whether its decision-making is transparent, inclusive, and ethical.

 What Are the Benefits of ESG Risk Management?

-In 2020 the world endured 22 billion-dollar disaster events (the most on record), which in total cost organizations $1.875 trillion.
+In 2020 the world endured 22 separate billion-dollar disaster events (the most on record), which in total cost organizations $1.875 trillion.
 In the first half of 2021 alone, disasters inflicted $42 billion in losses.

-Further back, oil giant BP landed in a massive scandal in 2010 when it failed to identify its environmental risks and suffered the infamous Deepwater Horizon disaster — where more than 130 million gallons of oil spilled into the Gulf of Mexico.
+Further back, oil giant BP landed in a massive scandal in 2010 when it failed to manage its environmental risks and suffered the infamous Deepwater Horizon disaster – where more than 130 million gallons of oil spilled into the Gulf of Mexico.
 This huge oil spill led to the loss of 11 lives and cost BP a whopping $65 billion in fines and cleanup.

 These damages and costs might have been avoided if the companies had adequately understood the risk environment and made concerted risk mitigation efforts.